skienzmatishun/rippreport/content/p/combat/index.md

 ---
-title: "COMBAT"
+title: COMBAT
 date: 2019-12-06
-thumbnail: "img/combat.jpg"
+thumbnail: img/combat.jpg
 categories:
 - freaky-friday
 authors:
 - admin
+alttags: "Bald eagle portrait against a red background, symbolizing service and sacrifice for a Vietnam veteran’s healthcare journey"
 ---
 My first visit to the Veterans Hospital in Birmingham Alabama was in December of 1968, 51 years ago.
 Since that time I have had 14 shoulder operations and a kidney removed as a result of my tour of duty as a young Marine in Vietnam.

 Today I report to the same hospital for my 15th operation, a complete reverse left shoulder replacement.
 Believe it or not I was one of the lucky ones.
 You only have to spend a few hours in a VA Hospital to be humbled.